Unbiased Binning for Fairness-aware Attribute Representation: Experiments

+We begin this section by evaluating the performance of our algorithms on real-world benchmark datasets, COMPAS and German Credit.
+The results were consistent across the two datasets. \submit{Thus, due to the space constraints, we provide the results on COMPAS in the technical report~\cite{techrep}.} \technicalreport{The results on COMPAS are provided in the Appendix.}

-The experiment results on the German Credit dataset for various input sizes ($n$) and numbers of buckets ($k$) are provided in Figure~\ref{fig:gc} using the default parameters $n=800$, $k=3$, and $\eps=0.03$.
+The experiment results for various input sizes ($n$) and numbers of buckets ($k$) are presented in Figure~\ref{fig:gc}, using the default parameters $n=800$, $k=3$, and $\eps=0.03$.
 First, Figures~\ref{fig:gc:bias-n} and \ref{fig:gc:bias-k} verify that (fairness-unaware) equal-size bucketization of raw credit values failed to generate unbiased binning in various settings.
-Specifically, {\em the (gender) bias was close to 8\% for various input sizes, and it got more than 10\% as the number of buckets increased to $k=5$ credit score buckets}.

-Next, we apply Algorithm~\ref{alg:step2} to find the unbiased bucketization for each setting.
-However, as reflected in Figures~\ref{fig:gc:invalid-n} and \ref{fig:gc:invalid-k}, in around one third of the cases, a fully unbiased binning did not exist.
-This number increased to close the 60\% when increasing the number of buckets.
-This is due to the fact that the number of boundary candidates $m$ was less than 5 in many cases.
-When $k> m$, the problem is infeasible.
+Specifically, {\em the (gender) bias was close to 8\% for various input sizes, and it exceeded 10\% as the number of buckets increased to $k=5$ credit score buckets}.
+Next, we applied Algorithm~\ref{alg:step2} to find the unbiased bucketization for each setting.
+However, as reflected in Figures~\ref{fig:gc:invalid-n} and \ref{fig:gc:invalid-k}, in approximately one-third of the cases, a fully unbiased binning did not exist.
+This number increased to nearly 60\% as the number of buckets was increased.
+This is because the number of boundary candidates $m$ was less than 5 in many cases, while in cases where $k> m$, the problem is infeasible.
 Similarly, Figures~\ref{fig:gc:PoF-n} and \ref{fig:gc:PoF-k} show a high price of fairness (PoF), sometimes more than 1.0, for unbiased binning.
-On the other hand, {\em allowing a small bias threshold ($\eps=0.3$), the PoF dropped to close to zero in most cases}, while there was no infeasible case for any of the $\eps$-biased settings.
+On the other hand, {\em allowing a small bias threshold ($\eps=0.03$), the PoF dropped to close to zero in most cases}, while there was no infeasible case for any of the $\eps$-biased settings.
 Still, when $n$ is small, the PoF is higher.
 This can be explained based on the central-limit theorem~\cite{fischer2011history}, as aggregates (ratios) over a larger number of samples (larger buckets) have a smaller variance around the mean (overall ratios).
 The same reasoning explains the small increase in the PoF for the larger value of $k$.